John Maynard Keynes

-John Maynard Keynes, 1st Baron Keynes (5 June 1883 – 21 April 1946), was an English economist whose ideas fundamentally changed the theory and practice of macroeconomics and the economic policies of governments.
-Originally trained in mathematics, he built on and greatly refined earlier work on the causes of business cycles.
-One of the most influential economists of the 20th century, he produced writings that are the basis for the school of thought known as Keynesian economics, and its various offshoots.
-His ideas, reformulated as New Keynesianism, are fundamental to mainstream macroeconomics.
-He is known as the "father of macroeconomics".
+John Maynard Keynes, 1st Baron Keynes (5 June 1883 – 21 April 1946), was an English economist whose writings are considered the basis for the school of thought known as Keynesian economics, as well as its various offshoots.
+Originally trained in mathematics, he built on and refined earlier work on the causes of business cycles.
+His ideas, further developed after his death as New Keynesianism, are seen as foundational to mainstream macroeconomics.
+He has been referred to as the "father of macroeconomics" and is considered one of the most influential economists of the 20th century.

 Keynes was educated at King's College at the University of Cambridge, where he graduated in 1904 with a B.A. in mathematics.
-During the Great Depression of the 1930s, Keynes spearheaded a revolution in economic thinking, challenging the ideas of neoclassical economics that held that free markets would, in the short to medium term, automatically provide full employment, as long as workers were flexible in their wage demands.
-He argued that aggregate demand (total spending in the economy) determined the overall level of economic activity, and that inadequate aggregate demand could lead to prolonged periods of high unemployment, and since wages and labour costs are rigid downwards the economy will not automatically rebound to full employment.
+During the Great Depression of the 1930s, Keynes spearheaded the Keynesian Revolution, challenging the ideas of neoclassical economics that held that free markets would, in the short to medium term, automatically provide full employment, as long as workers were flexible in their wage demands.
+He argued that aggregate demand (total spending in the economy) determined the overall level of economic activity, and that inadequate aggregate demand could lead to prolonged periods of high unemployment, and since wages and labour costs are rigid downwards, the economy will not automatically rebound to full employment.
 Keynes advocated the use of fiscal and monetary policies to mitigate the adverse effects of economic recessions and depressions.
-After the 1929 crisis, Keynes also turned away from a fundamental pillar of neoclassical economics: free trade.
-He criticized Ricardian comparative advantage theory (the foundation of free trade), considering the theory's initial assumptions unrealistic, and became definitively protectionist.
-He detailed these ideas in his magnum opus, The General Theory of Employment, Interest and Money, published in early 1936.
+After the 1929 crisis, Keynes also turned away from free trade, a fundamental pillar of neoclassical economics.
+He criticised Ricardian comparative advantage theory (the foundation of free trade), considering the theory's initial assumptions unrealistic, and became definitively protectionist.
+He detailed these ideas in his major work, The General Theory of Employment, Interest and Money, published in early 1936.
 By the late 1930s, leading Western economies had begun adopting Keynes's policy recommendations.
 Almost all capitalist governments had done so by the end of the two decades following Keynes's death in 1946.
 As a leader of the British delegation, Keynes participated in the design of the international economic institutions established after the end of World War II but was overruled by the American delegation on several aspects.